aileks/aileks/README.md

 ---

-### Hi There!
+### Hey there!
-:woman_technologist: I'm a full-stack dev getting my reps in. 💪
+:woman_technologist: I'm a Full-Stack Web Devolper and Data Science student. 💪

 ---